myboy1/Big-Ideas-Final-Project/README.md

 Team:  goofy goobers

-Best neighborhood for college students and/or people in their early twenties.
+This repository examines three different databases to determine the best neighborhood in Pittsburgh for college students and/or people in their early twenties.

 Ruby Heath
 rsh67@pitt.edu